JulianT2013/v4-documentation/_v4 documentation/developer-php-form-data-array.md

 The `$form_data` array is create for accessing Gravity Form entry information, but unlike merge tags there's no selector to show you what's actually in the array.
 That's why we've added a `data` URL parameter which shows you the complete contents of the `$form_data` array.

-To see the array, view a PDF in your admin area.
+To see the array, first view a PDF in your admin area.
 When it loads add `?data=1` to the URL and reload.
 The address should look similar to this:

 ```{.language-markup}
 https://gravitypdf.com/pdf/12i410491024123/100/?data=1